scrapy/scrapy/docs/topics/settings.rst

 MEMUSAGE_ENABLED
 ----------------

-Default: ``False``
+Default: ``True``

 Scope: ``scrapy.extensions.memusage``

-Whether to enable the memory usage extension that will shutdown the Scrapy process when it exceeds a memory limit, and also notify by email when that happened.
+Whether to enable the memory usage extension.
+This extension keeps track of a peak memory used by the process (it writes it to stats).
+It can also optionally shutdown the Scrapy process when it exceeds a memory limit (see :setting:`MEMUSAGE_LIMIT_MB`), and notify by email when that happened (see :setting:`MEMUSAGE_NOTIFY_MAIL`).

 See :ref:`topics-extensions-ref-memusage`.